cyberheisen/kali_cyberheisen_edition/README.md

 ## Commands
 * **add_host**: Adds a hostname record to the host file
-* create_folders: Creates a default folder structure in the home directory to store information regarding a particular target.
+* **create_folders**: Creates a default folder structure in the home directory to store information regarding a particular target.
 ```
 /home/<user>
     ./Targets